First-Year Family Weekend

-There are a variety of events offered throughout the weekend including open classes, faculty lectures, tours, athletic events, and information sessions.
+FYFW events take place Friday afternoon through Sunday.
+There are a variety of events offered throughout the weekend including faculty lectures, open houses, athletic events, and information sessions.
 All of these events are included in your registration fee.
-Additionally, tickets can be purchased to several ticketed events that are offered throughout the weekend.
-Ticketed events include concerts, student group performances, and some athletic events.
+In addition, tickets may be purchased for several ticketed events that are offered throughout the weekend.

 Share in your students' experiences and explore Cornell's academics and student life; start to cross off your own list of "Things To Do When You Visit Cornell."

-Ithaca has limited overnight accommodations, especially those in close proximity to campus.
-You are encouraged to make necessary arrangements as early as possible (for some area hotels/motels, at least six months in advance is recommended).
-With short supply, many families will find themselves in hotels or other accommodations outside of the local community.
-We're confident that you will find helpful staff in all locations to direct you to campus.
+Families are encouraged to make necessary arrangements as early as possible (for some area hotels/motels, at least six months in advance is recommended).
+Some families will find hotels and other accommodations outside of Ithaca due to price or availability.
+Wherever you choose to stay, you will find helpful staff in all locations to direct you to campus.

 A listing of local accommodations is available online at www.visitithaca.com.